-(a) All monies received by an employee by way of compensation for loss of wages under Workers Compensation Act shall be paid to the Board in return for which the Board shall pay the employee the full amount of their wages to which they would have been otherwise entitled but for the disability suffered or incurred up to a maximum of one hundred thirty (130) days for any one (1) claim.

-(1) Medical leave shall be deducted at the rate of twenty-five percent (25%) or point two five (2.25) FTE for each day salary is reimbursed to the Board by the Workers' Compensation Board.

-(b) Compensation does not include a disability pension or other final settlement award arising from such disability; compensation means periodic payments during a period of temporary disablement.

-(c) Additionally, the Employer agrees to pay all monthly premiums to benefit plans while employees are absent on WCB.
+- (a) All monies received by an employee by way of compensation for loss of wages under Workers Compensation Act shall be paid to the Board in return for which the Board shall pay the employee the full amount of their wages to which they would have been otherwise entitled but for the disability suffered or incurred up to a maximum of 130 days for any one claim. - (1) Medical leave shall be deducted at the rate of 25% or two point two five (2.25) FTE for each day salary is reimbursed to the Board by the Workers' Compensation Board. - (b) Compensation does not include a disability pension or other final settlement award arising from such disability; compensation means periodic payments during a period of temporary disablement. - (c) Additionally, the Employer agrees to pay all monthly premiums to benefit plans while employees are absent on WCB.